Use These Quick Links or Scroll Down for All InformationNew SIT Rules Application Process Exam Continuing EducationRenewal

 All questions must be answered.
 Failure to complete any portion of the application form will disqualify your application from the Board review.
 This application must be accompanied by a check or money order (unless applicant is a military service member - see section 2).

 2. Application Payment

 The application fee of $80.00 must be submitted with the application.
-This payment must be in the form of a cashier’s check or money order.
-No personal or company checks are accepted.
+This payment must be in the form of a check or money order.
+No cash is accepted.